vtog/labGuides/source/env/sriov.rst

 Notes
 -----

 #.
-If you are not seeing VFs be created, you may need to add "ixgbe.max_vfs=8"
+If the VF's are NOT created, you may need to add "ixgbe.max_vfs=7" to the
-   (or some other number based on how many you need) to the kernel command line options following this process:
+   kernel command line options.
+(This could igb or ixgbe depending on your interface.)

+   The follow process walks through updating the kernel:

    `Adding kernel arguments to nodes
    <https://docs.openshift.com/container-platform/4.12/post_installation_configuration/machine-configuration-tasks.html#nodes-nodes-kernel-arguments_post-install-machine-configuration-tasks>`_